 Labor rights and economic justice were always part of Dr. Martin Luther King Jr.’s progressive message, historian Michael Honey reminds us in a new book.

 The book, To the Promised Land: Martin Luther King and the Fight for Economic Justice, (W.W.
-Norton, 2018) comes out on April 3—the day before the 50-year anniversary of King’s assassination.
+Norton, 2018) came out April 3—the day before the 50-year anniversary of King’s assassination.

 Is this a new view of King and his work?